 If you're a visual person, here's an infographic illustrating the differences between engagement and motivation:

-Here are a few quick tips to keep your team both engaged and motivated:
+Here are a few quick tips to keep your employees both engaged and motivated:

 1. Make sure you have complete clarity with your team so they know what goals they are working towards.